victorstein/M2/README.md

 ## Documentation

 Documentation of this project lives [here](https://victorstein.github.io/M2/).
-Any contribution will be greatly appreciated.
+Any contribution will be appreciated.

 ## Installation